Saa110/Amigot/README.md

 ## Troubleshooting

 - **Extension not working**: Make sure you're on an Amigo LMS page and the extension is enabled
-- **Assignments not being skipped**: Check the URL patterns and breadcrumb detection logic
+- **Assignments not being skipped**: Breadcrumb/URL heuristics may need adjustment on your course
-- **Content not opening**: Verify that the content links are being detected correctly
+- **Content not opening**: Ensure items are inside `.activity-item` and not already completed
+- **Quizzes not progressing**: If only "Re-attempt" is available, the quiz is considered done and will be skipped
+- **Host permission**: Confirm the site matches `https://amigolms.amityonline.com/*` as set in `manifest.json`

 ## Disclaimer